These are the remaining undefeated DII men’s college basketball teams | NCAA.com

 No. 10 Ashland (13-0)

-The Eagles are already 5-0 in conference and have a victory over their GLIAC foe and defending champion Ferris State.
-Five-straight home games should help keep their momentum rolling.
+The Eagles are already 6-0 in conference and have a victory over their GLIAC foe and defending champion Ferris State.
+A home-heavy schedule early in 2019 should help keep their momentum rolling., especially with a top 10 scoring defense in DII.